-The Revolt of Ancient Naxos, Greece: The revolt of Naxos was a prelude of sorts to the Ionian revolt and the following Persian War fought between Greece and Persia.
+The Revolt of Ancient Naxos: The revolt of Naxos was a prelude of sorts to the Ionian revolt and the following Persian War fought between Greece and Persia.
 Iona was the name given to a small area of land on the western coast of Asia Minor.
 The islands between Ionia (Asia Minor) and Greece were left independent and were called the Cyclades.
 These islands were important trade routes and the largest and richest island among them was Naxos.

 Cyrus of Persia

 Around the year 546 B.C., Cyrus of Persia took over all these places crowning himself King of Kings.
 Higher taxes and tyrant rulers created a lot of dissatisfaction and unrest among the people.
 Thus began the Revolt of Naxos.
 The angry people of Naxos successfully drove away some of the nobles and rich men from the island in protest.
 These banished aristocrats sought the help of Aristagoras, the tyrant ruler of Ionia's largest city, Miletus, to gain control of Naxos once again.
-Aristagoras readily agreed knowing that if they were reinstated using his help, he would be able to annex Naxos for himself once the conflict ended.
+Aristagoras readily agreed to know that if they were reinstated using his help, he would be able to annex Naxos for himself once the conflict ended.
 However, he did not have the resources or the authority to take up an invasion of such a massive scale by himself.
-He therefore approached Artaphernes asking him for help.
+He, therefore, approached Artaphernes asking him for help.

 He seduced him with the idea of an easy victory over Naxos which could then be used to invade other islands in the Cyclades and finally gain control over the Aegean.
 Artaphernes agreed to help him on the grounds that there is minimal risk to the Persians.
 He was then given a fleet of ships under the command of Megabates, one of Persia's most esteemed generals.
 Together they set out with dreams of overtaking Naxos.

 Tension between Allies